-Unlike other new-age recruitment companies out there, the AI that’s being employed doesn’t just sort through resumes and schedule interview, it goes way beyond that.
+Unlike other new-age recruitment companies out there, the AI that’s being employed doesn’t just sort through resumes and schedule interviews, it goes way beyond that.

 It scans through candidates publicly available data, including social media accounts, to decide whether or not they would be a good match for the job on offer.